wirdes/Linked-List/README.md

-# Linked-List

--- Sample Linked list for C --
+# Sample Linked list for C

 features of the Code
 Sequential addition function